Neuroscience & Faith

 The Amygdala Can't Tell the Difference

 When you replay an injustice in your mind โ a betrayal, a slight, an unfair outcome โ your brain's threat detection system, the amygdala, cannot distinguish between the memory of the offence and an active, present danger.
 It responds identically to both.
-The result: your hypothalamic-pituitary-adrenal (HPA) axis fires, cortisol floods your bloodstream, and your nervous system enters a state of hyperarousal โ full fight-or-flight โ for a threat that exists only in your past.
+The result: your hypothalamic-pituitary-adrenal (HPA) axis fires, cortisol floods your bloodstream, and your nervous system enters full fight-or-flight โ for a threat that exists only in your past.

 You are not processing the event.
 You are reliving it, physiologically, at full intensity.
 And every repetition carves the neural pathway deeper, making the next complaint faster, more automatic, and harder to interrupt.